pascal-zinke/mobx-urql/README.md

-# Urql mobx
+# MobX Urql

-Mobx bindings for the urql graphql client
+MobX bindings for the urql graphql client